Companies Registration Office (Ireland)

 It also registers the names of businesses which are non-limited trading entities such as sole traders and partnerships.

 It also has the Office of the Registry of Friendly Societies which registers Industrial & Provident Societies, Friendly Societies and trade unions.

 In 2019, the Register of Beneficial Ownership was introduced into Ireland.
 That was implemented on the back of the EU’s Fourth Anti-Money Laundering Directive, which essentially requires all member states to hold adequate, accurate and current information of all beneficial owners.
 A beneficial owner is someone who owns more than 25% of a company.

+As of 2026, the CRO has offices on the corner of Gloucester Place Lower and Railway Street, Dublin and in Carlow.